 - The Company has five live and two cased and suspended petroleum wells in the Gippsland region held by its wholly owned subsidiary, Petro Tech Pty Ltd. - In June 2021, following a review of rehabilitation bond requirements, the Victorian Department of Energy, Environment and Climate Action (DEECA), estimated that the costs of rehabilitation of these wells totalled \$26.9m. - Following detailed submissions by Petro Tech, in May 2022, DEECA reduced its rehabilitation cost estimate to \$14.6m.
 In preparing its submissions, the Company had regard for cost estimates provided by companies that would be contracted to carry out the rehabilitation work. - In June 2022, Petro Tech provided two separate, independent expert's estimates of the costs of rehabilitating all wells.
 The independent estimates totalled \$1.4m and \$1.6m respectively. - In March 2023, without further consultation with the Company, DEECA issued a final determination, requiring lodgement of bonds totalling \$7.9m by the Company.
 DEECA advised it had solicited a separate expert's report. - After requests by the Company's legal advisors, DEECA withdrew its rehabilitation bond request and provided a copy of its expert's report.
-The DEECA report estimated rehabilitation costs to be \$6.9m, still significantly greater than the Company's own advice and experience. - The Company is now securing further expert advice, to be provided to DEECA by 3 July 2023.
+The DEECA report estimated rehabilitation costs to be \$6.9m, still significantly greater than the Company's own advice and experience. - The Company secured further expert advice that was presented to DEECA in July 2023.
+No response has yet been received.